Saint Petersburg Roman Catholic Theological Academy: In Saint Petersburg

-In Saint Petersburg, the academy settled in the former palace of the Russian Academy on the Vasilyevsky Island in 1844.
-The purchase and reconstruction of the premises was financed with funds of closed Catholic monasteries.
-The consecration ceremony of the palace was attended by Emperor Nicholas I. On that occasion the academy was granted the title "Imperial Academy".
-All other Catholic academies became its subordinates.
 The number of students was limited to 40; the limit was increased to 60 after the Roman Catholic Clerical Academy in Warsaw was closed in 1867.
 From 1885 to 1917, the academy published students' research papers in a yearbook.
 Most gifted students were sent for further studies to western universities.
 In 1906, the academy had 13 faculty members.
-After the October Revolution in 1917, the academy was closed and moved to Poland where it became the Catholic University of Lublin.
+After the October Revolution, the academy was closed in April 1918 and moved to Poland where it became the Catholic University of Lublin.